Brazil's top prosecutor urges Congress to shelve spending cap

 The unprecedented constitutional amendment, which limits the growth of federal spending to the rate of inflation for 20 years, is aimed at gradually closing a yawning budget gap that topped 10 percent of gross domestic product (GDP) last year.

-It is the first of a series of austerity measures to assuage market concerns that the once-booming economy, which was stripped of its investment grade rating last year, could be hurtling towards a debt crisis.
+It is the first of a series of austerity measures to assuage market concerns that the once-booming economy, which was stripped of its investment-grade rating last year, could be hurtling toward a debt crisis.

 A lower house committee approved the proposal on Thursday, handing President Michel Temer an initial victory on the battle to pass the amendment.